Soilmate | Organic Compost Maker For Home | Compost Maker for Home Composting

 How does one know if the C: N ratio is maintained properly in a home composting process?

-Proper degradation of waste material, reduction in volume of waste minus the emanation of ammonia-like or rotten egg like odours is the easiest way to understand if you have maintained proper C: N ratio for your home composting.
+Proper degradation of waste material and reduction in the volume of waste minus the emanation of ammonia-like or rotten egg-like odours is the easiest way to understand if you have maintained a proper C: N ratio for your home composting.

 What is the reason for foul smelling while making compost?

-Most of the time the foul odour coming from the composting bin is due to occurrence of anaerobic conditions inside the bin, low C: N ratio of the waste can also lead to release of ammonia like smell from your home composting bin.
+Most of the time, the foul odour coming from the composting bin is due to the occurrence of anaerobic conditions inside the bin; a low C: N ratio of the waste can also lead to the release of an ammonia-like smell from your home composting bin.

 How does the C: N ratio affect the process of making compost?

 If the C: N ratio is high, the degradation process will slow down due to nitrogen deficiency.
-In a low C: N ratio the microbes will not proliferate due to lack of carbon which in turn affects process of making compost, encourages bad odour and causes incomplete degradation of waste.
+In a low C: N ratio, the microbes will not proliferate due to lack of carbon which in turn affects the process of making compost, encourages bad odour, and causes incomplete degradation of waste.

 How does one accelerate the process of making compost from garden waste mostly containing dry leaves as waste material?

 The dry leaves are high in carbon content, containing material like lignin that takes longer duration for degradation.
-Addition of a compost maker and nitrogen containing material like kitchen waste, urea etc. can accelerate the composting of garden waste.
+Addition of a compost maker and nitrogen-containing materials like kitchen waste, urea, etc., can accelerate the composting of garden waste.

 Leisurely Lunches, Candle-Lit Evenings And The Sweet Smell Of Nature